jeong0449/FluidArdule/README.md

 🚧 Work in progress

-This repository documents the evolving system architecture and integration of related components.
+This repository documents the evolving system architecture, hardware integration, and standalone instrument workflow of Fluid Ardule.

 ---